Buffalo Stadium: Closure

 Eventually the stadium was purchased from Anheuser-Busch by William Hopkins after he purchased the Houston Buffaloes from Marty Marion.
-Initially, the stadium was planned to be expanded to a capacity of 30,655 to accommodate a major league baseball team.
-However, when the owners of the Houston Colt .45s purchased the Buffaloes for territorial rights, they opted to only use the stadium for practice, and eventually built Colt Stadium and the Astrodome.
+Initially, the stadium was planned to be expanded to a capacity of 30,655 to accommodate a potential MLB team.
+However, when the owners of the expansion Houston Colt .45s purchased the Buffaloes to get territorial rights to Houston, they felt Buff Stadium was unsuitable even for temporary use.
+The Colts opted to only use the stadium for practice, and eventually built Colt Stadium and the Astrodome.

 The final game at Buffalo Stadium was a Major League All-Star game (not to be confused with the Midsummer Classic) sponsored by the Houston Professional Baseball Players Association on October 15, 1961.

 Post-occupancy

 The stadium existed unused when it was sold to the A. W. George Salvage Company at public auction on March 14, 1963 for a mere $19,750 USD.
 It was the single bid for the stadium.

 Sammy Finger, owner of the Houston-based Finger Furniture, purchased the stadium, and then demolished it in order to build a furniture showroom and warehouse which was completed in 1965.
 The stadium had been badly damaged by Hurricane Carla two years prior.
 Finger Furniture built their showroom around the home plate, and retained a commemorative plaque for the home plate location on the floor in addition to a Houston Sports Museum on-site.

 During demolition, pieces of the ballpark were moved to nearby Hitchcock, Texas, and stored at the Naval Air Station Hitchcock.

 In 2013, the physical building of the Finger Furniture store was closed, and then sold to developer Frank Liu in February 2014.